arpitbbhayani/articles/blogs/visualize-recursion-python.md

 One programming paradigm, that is hardest to visualize, as almost every single programmer out there will agree on, is [Recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)).
 We usually use pen and paper to visualize the flow and check how recursion is behaving.
-But what if, this could be done programmatically; and today we address this very problem and try to come up with a simple yet effective solution.
+But what if, this could be done programmatically, and today we address this very problem and try to come up with a simple yet effective solution.

 This essay is going to be a little different from the usuals; instead of taking a look into a research paper or an algorithm, we will implement a simple and easy recursion visualizer for Python.

 # Recursion Tree

 Recursion helps in solving a larger problem by breaking it into smaller similar ones.
-The classic implementation of a recursion in the world of programming is when a function invokes itself using reduced parameters, while having a base terminating condition.
+The classic implementation of recursion in the world of programming is when a function invokes itself using reduced parameters while having a base terminating condition.

 ```python
 def fib(n):